ChrisD-Fowler/TextAnalysis/README.md

 - Python 3.8 or higher.
 - Python Libraries: pandas, sklearn, Dash, plotly.express, sqlite3, requests.
 - 'Textfiles' subdirectory containing at least one .txt file or a direct URL for a .txt file (for basic Word Frequency function).
-- 'Textfiles' subdirectory containing two or more .txt files are required to run TF-IDF Analysis.
+- 'Textfiles' subdirectory containing two or more .txt files or two or more URLs are required to run TF-IDF Analysis.
-- (Optional) DB Browser or other SQLite viewing tool for viewing databases outside of TextCrawl.
+- (Optional) DB Browser or other SQLite viewing tool for viewing databases outside of TextAnalysis.

 ## Limitations
 - This script was built and tested on a Windows 11 PC.
 Using on a platform other than Windows 10 may result in colors or other features not displaying or executing properly.
 - Text files in UTF-8 format are the only supported file types.
+While URLs to HTML pages may work, users may find a lot of undesired HTML code included in Word Count or TF-IDF Analysis (these may be filtered manually via commonwords.txt or DataFrame Transformation).
 - This program has only been tested using English-language .txt files.
 Using .txt files in other languages may produce unreliable results.
 - The v.40 script greatly increased program functionality by adding SQL support, but the current query features are not final.
 More will be added.
 - Code modularity and error handling is currently undergoing review and improvement.
 Some functions may act unpredictably if users provide very unexpected input.